nolannewman/cs386-our-project/README.md

 Please visit our CONTRIBUTING.md file for information on contributing.

 ## Versioning
 We use semantic versioning for versioning.
+For our current version, please see [our tags here.](https://github.com/nolannewman/cs386-our-project/blob/main/VERSIONS.md)

 ## Authors
 * Nolan Newman